 - Start stripping the wire.
-Strip-off the insulation to reveal the wires inside.
-If you see two wires that are stuck together, carefully separate the two using a knife/cutter.
-Remove the outer shielding by running a wire stripper through it little by little (1/4″ to 1/2″ cuts).
+Strip off the insulation to reveal the wires inside.
+If you see two wires stuck together, carefully separate the two using a knife or cutter.
+Remove the outer shielding by slowly running a wire stripper through it (1/4″ to 1/2″ cuts).
 Continue cutting until you see a broken wire that needs repairing.
 The inner layer of the headphone cable may reveal differently-colored wires.
-Generally, the colored wires ( red, green, blue or copper) transmit sound, and the single bare and uninsulated wire is the ground wire.
+Generally, the colored wires ( red, green, blue, or copper) transmit sound, and the single bare and uninsulated wire is the ground wire.

 - Cut the wire.
-If the wires inside are shredded and threads are showing, cut the headphone wire like how it was cut in this video.
-Do this so that they’ll be more uniform and easier to work with.
+If the wires inside are shredded and threads are showing, cut the headphone wire.
+Do this so that they become more uniform and easier to work with.

-- Insert and heat the heat-shrink tubing to securely cover the headphone cord.
-Carefully insert the heat-shrink sleeve into your headphone wire and apply enough heat to it in order to constrict it.
+- Place and heat the heat-shrink tubing securely over the headphone cord.
+Carefully place the heat-shrink sleeve over your headphone wire, then heat to constrict it.
 This sleeve will protect and insulate your newly-repaired headphone wire.
-Alternatively, you may also use an electrical tape to wrap the wires if you don’t have a heat-shrink tubing on hand.
+Alternatively, you may also use electrical tape to wrap the wires if you don’t have heat-shrink tubing on hand.

-If you’re not that handy with soldering, no worries!
-You can still fix your broken headphone wires with simpler tools.
+If you’re not that handy at soldering, no worries!
+You can still fix your broken headphone wires using simpler tools.

 - Remove the rubber covering or sheath.
 Using a wire stripper (or cutter), remove the rubber covering of the wire to reveal the stripped wires.
-Be very careful not to cut through the wire.
+Be very careful not to cut through any wires.

 - Separate the wires by color.
 Separate the colored wires (right headphone cable = red wires, left headphone cable = blue/green wires) from the other wires by twisting them together and moving them to the side.
-Also do this with the ground wires (copper or gold wires).
+Also, do this with the ground wires (copper or gold wires).
 Repeat the same to the other side of the cable.
-If you want an illustration on how it’s done, this youtube video will show you how.
+If you want an illustration showing how this is done, you can refer to this Youtube video.

 - Isolate the wirings.
 Splice the colored wires from either side by twisting them together.
-Afterwards, use an electrical tape to isolate the colored wires and the ground wires from each other.
+Afterward, use electrical tape to isolate the colored wires from the ground wires.

 - Wrap it up.
-Wrap the wires together by using an electrical tape or by using a heat-shrink tubing.
+Wrap the wires together by using electrical tape or by using heat-shrink tubing.

 Replacement headphone wires that you can try

-If the discussed repairs can’t fix your headphone wires, replacing it may be the wiser move.
-We’ve listed down a few that are relatively inexpensive options.
-But if you’re thinking of buying high-end cables, see if it’s worth it by going through our in-depth guide on expensive headphone cables.
+But if you’re thinking of buying more high-end cables, see if it’s worth it by going through our in-depth guide on expensive headphone cables.

-If not, feel free to go through our recommendations for some replacement headphone wires that you can try:
+If you’re okay with inexpensive cables, feel free to go through our recommendations for replacement headphone wires:

 LANMU replacement cable

 These LANMU Replacement Cables are made of high-quality transparent PVC.
-The wires are not easy to knot so it remains intact even with everyday use.
-Its durable structural support also gives it a good tensile strength.
+The wires are not easy to knot, so they remain intact even with everyday use.
+Their durable structural support also gives them good tensile strength.

 Earla Tec replacement audio cable cord wire with in-line mic and control

-This Earla Tec Replacement Audio Cable Cord is compatible with Beats Studio, Executive, Mixer, and Apple iPhones.
-Its cable material is TPU coated, soft, tangle-free and durable.
-This is a good choice for those who are looking for a replacement cable that also has an in-line microphone and control setting.
+This Earla Tec Replacement Cable is compatible with Beats Studio, Executive, Mixer, and Apple iPhones.
+The cable material is TPU-coated, soft, tangle-free, and durable.
+This is a good choice for those looking for a replacement cable with an in-line microphone and control setting.

 Fancasee 2-pack replacement cord (wire open end)

 This Fancasee 2-pack Replacement Cord is the perfect replacement for lost or worn-out headphone wires with a 3.5mm male plug connector.
 It is easy to install.
-Just connect the respective bare wires together and wrap them.
-Finally, secure the bare wire using an electrical tape or heat-shrink tubing.
+Just connect the respective bare wires and wrap them together.
+Finally, secure the bare wire using electrical tape or heat-shrink tubing.

-We hope this article helped you find the answers you’re looking for.
-If you’ve successfully ‘saved’ your headphone wires using the tips above, we’d love to hear it.
-Share your experience to us by leaving a comment below.
-Also, if you have any other tips and tricks you can swear by, do share it with us!
+If you’ve successfully ‘saved’ your headphone wires using any of the tips above, we’d love to hear about it in the comments section below.
+Also, if you have any other tips and tricks that you swear by, do share them with us too!